 Our mission is to improve the health, safety and well-being of women who are involved in Vancouver’s street-based sex trade.
 Our vision is for every woman to have access to opportunities to make free, healthy and positive choices.

-Women in the WISH community—while they face incredible challenges— are resilient, intelligent and strong.
+Street-based sex workers in the WISH community—while they face incredible challenges— are resilient, intelligent and strong.
 They survive, create and care for each other in a society that routinely denies them a voice and discounts their humanity.

 WISH is a non-judgemental place of compassion and trust where all women are valued.
 It’s a place where sex workers can begin to make healthier, more positive choices to enhance the quality of their lives.